LeFlorians/TestScript/README.md

 My Matura Project

 Attention: Do not use this programming language interpreter if you don't know what you are doing.
-The interpreter is not finalized, suffers from meory-leaks and is not made to be used in a professional environment.
+This interpreter is not finalized, suffers from meory-leaks and is not made to be used in a professional environment.